Shareholder Protection

 Smart Health

-From on-demand consultations with UK based GPs to second medical, our Smart Health service is a convenient way to connect your clients to tools that help them manage their health and wellbeing.
+From on-demand consultations with UK-based GPs to second medical opinions, our Smart Health service is a convenient way to connect your clients to tools that help them manage their health and wellbeing.
 It’s available 24/7, 365 days a year, anywhere in the world and can also be used by their partners and children up to age 21, all at no additional cost.

 Smart Health is a non-contractual benefit that could be changed or withdrawn in the future.